telf-dev/parhelia/README.md

 ﻿
-This is a small raytracer based on Raytracing in One Weekend, mainly for practising Rust and learning computer graphics stuff.
+This is a small raytracer based on Raytracing in One Weekend, written to practise Rust and learn a bit about computer graphics.

 ## Features: